jhspetersson/git-task/README.md

 Task properties are automatically exported to the evaluation context as string or integer values.

-For example, we want task ID and names to be rendered with dark gray color and strikethrough style if the status is `CLOSED` (like they do it in JetBrains products, e.g. YouTrack):
+For example, we want task ID and names to be rendered with dark gray color and strikethrough style if the status is `CLOSED` (like they do it in JetBrains products, e.g., YouTrack):

     git task cfg prop cond add id "status == \"CLOSED\"" DarkGray strikethrough git task cfg prop cond add name "status == \"CLOSED\"" DarkGray strikethrough